greggman/HappyFunTimes/docs/unity/reusing-players.md

     reconnects to a game.

-    So, you can make some player state, associate it with the session id, then if a player reconnects you can user their session id to get their old state.
+    So, you can make some player state, associate it with the session id, then if a player reconnects you can use their session id to get their old state.
 For example

         class PlayerState {
           public int score = 0;
           public int characterClass = 0;
         };

-        Dictionary<string, PlayerState> m_playerStates = new Dictionary<string, PlayerState>();
+        static Dictionary<string, PlayerState> s_playerStates = new Dictionary<string, PlayerState>();

         void InitializeNetPlayer(SpawnInfo spawnInfo) {